nickfargo/state/README.md

 * **final** — Once a state marked `final` is entered, no further transitions are allowed.

+##### Abstraction

-* **abstract** — An abstract state cannot itself be current.
-Consequently a transition target that points to a state marked `abstract` is redirected to one of its substates.
+* **abstract** — A state marked `abstract` cannot itself be current.
+Consequently a transition target that points to an abstract state will be redirected to one of its substates.

-* **default** — Marking a state `default` designates it as the actual target for any transition that targets its abstract superstate.
+* **default** — Marking a state `default` designates it as the redirection target for any transition that targets its abstract superstate.

 * **sealed** — A state marked `sealed` cannot have substates.

+##### Temporality

 * *retained* — (Reserved; not presently implemented.)
-A `retained` state is one that preserves its own internal state, such that, after the state has become no longer active, a subsequent transition targeting that particular state will automatically be redirected to whichever of its descendant states was most recently current.
+A `retained` state is one that preserves its own internal state, such that, after the state has become no longer active, a subsequent transition targeting that particular state will be automatically redirected to whichever of its descendant states was most recently current.

 * *history* — (Reserved; not presently implemented.)
 Marking a state with the `history` attribute causes its internal state to be recorded in a sequential history.
 Whereas a `retained` state is concerned only with the most recent internal state, a state’s history can be traversed and altered, resulting in transitions back or forward to previously or subsequently held internal states.